searchspring/snap/packages/snap-preact-components/src/components/Molecules/Select/readme.md

 ```

 ### selected
-The `selected` prop contains the current selected Option object.
+The `selected` prop contains the currently selected Option object.
 Specifying this prop relies on external state management.

 ```jsx
 <Select options={controller.store.sorting.options} selected={controller.store.sorting.options[0]} />
 ```

 ### startOpen
-The `startOpen` prop will render the dropdown in an open state upon initial render.
+The `startOpen` prop will render the dropdown in an open state on the initial render.

 ```jsx
 <Select options={controller.store.sorting.options} startOpen={true} />